What is Corporation Tax

 For the majority of our readers, the most applicable rate would probably have been the small profits rate of 20%, tailored for companies with annual profits of £300,000 or less.

-The other principle rate applies to firms with profits of £1.5m or more; this is known as the main rate, and it stands at 24% (set to change to 23% in 2013).
+The other principle rate applied to firms with profits of £300,000 or more; and was known as the main rate.

-If your profits fall between £300,000 and £1.5m, you’ll have to pay the main rate.
-However, you can apply for marginal relief, which means that your corporation tax bill is reduced by a certain amount, which depends on the precise amount of profit you make.
+If your profits fell between £300,000 and £1.5m prior to April 1 2015, you may be able to apply for marginal relief, which means that your corporation tax bill is reduced by a certain amount, depending on the precise amount of profit you make.

 The formula for calculating marginal relief is extremely complicated, but thankfully HMRC provides a calculator on its website to help you work it out.
 Here’s the link.

 When do you pay Corporation Tax?

 This is the main problem with Corporation Tax – the payment deadline is different from other major taxes, such as income tax and VAT, and you have to pay corporation tax before you file your company tax return.

 Invariably, you have to pay your corporation tax within nine months and one day of the end of the accounting period for your previous financial year.
 So, if, like many firms, your accounting period comes to an end on March 31, you must settle your corporation tax bill by January 1 the following year.